 Oftentimes, personal injury claims resolve outside of the courtroom through a settlement agreement between the injured party and the responsible party's insurance provider.
-After negotiating and discussing the terms of the settlement offer both parties will agree on the value of the claim.
+After negotiating and discussing the terms of the settlement offer, both parties will agree on the claim's value.
 When accepting a settlement offer, injured victims are typically required to waive their right to seek further compensation for their injuries.
 In exchange for compensation, the injured party must agree to release the responsible party from any additional liability for the accident.
-As mentioned, in most cases, the injured party will receive compensation from the responsible party’s insurance provider rather than the responsible party themselves.
+As mentioned, in most cases, the injured party will receive compensation from the responsible party's insurance provider rather than the responsible party themselves.

 If the party who harmed you, their lawyer, or their insurance company quickly provides you with a settlement offer, use caution before accepting it.
 Insurance representatives are skilled in enticing injured victims to accept an inadequate settlement by offering quick compensation.
 Remember, when you accept an unsolicited settlement offer, you will be required to give up your right to seek additional compensation for your injuries.
 Before accepting, discuss the offer with an experienced Richmond personal injury attorney to ensure your claim has been fairly valued.

 How long does a Richmond personal injury case take?

 Unfortunately, the length of time required to resolve any personal injury claim depends.
 In representing injured parties, some claims quickly resolved.
 On the other hand, we have represented clients whose claims necessitated proceeding to trial, delaying the resolution of their claims.

 Nonetheless, any delay in contacting an attorney will naturally delay the resolution of your case.
 The sooner you retain an experienced Richmond personal injury lawyer, the sooner you can begin the process to resolve your claim and recover compensation.
 When you delay consulting an attorney, you risk losing the ability to gather valuable evidence to support your claim.

 I was injured, and it wasn’t my fault.
 What should I do?